Sharda University Admissions 2025

-1- Two charged particles, placed at a distance d apart in vacuum, exert a force F on each other.
+1- Two charged particles, placed at a distance d apart in a vacuum, exert a force F on each other.
 Now, each of the charges is doubled.
 To keep the force unchanged, the distance between the charges should be changed to_____.

 Fill in the blank with the correct answer from the options given below.